 16. Serial Experiments Lain

 What I managed to parse from the mangled, schizophrenic, beautiful wreck of Lain was a cautionary tale about the dangers of a perpetually wired world and dance clubs with punny titles.
-Apparently this isn’t what was intended, which adds a whole new layer of frustration.
-Still, Lain’s own manner of incomprehensibly vague, yet compelling storytelling invites discourse and interpretation in ways that few other shows have managed.
-It’s exhausting to watch and has virtually no payoff, but it’s one of the few series where this plays to its strengths more than its weaknesses, coalescing in an eerie work about godhood, belonging, and communication (I think?).
+Apparently this isn’t what was intended, which adds a whole new layer of frustration to piecing together the story that Lain tells.
+Still, its own manner of incomprehensibly vague, yet compelling storytelling invites discourse and interpretation in ways that few other shows have managed, strengthened by a lethally claustrophobic atmosphere.
+It’s an exhausting watch that I couldn’t in good faith recommend to just anybody, but there’s a Zen quality in finding payoff in a show that offers none.

-Mononoke is a show that wears its avant garde label loud and proud.
+Mononoke is a show that wears its avant-garde label loud and proud.
 Everything from the time it aired to the animation to the basic premise of each arc was tailor-crafted to fit this tag, and I’ll be damned if it didn’t all work together to create a fascinating work unlike any other before or since.
 While none of the entries are outright scary, they confront humanity’s relation with horror, and the very real notion that we create our own monsters, and invite tragedy on ourselves by doing so.
-Oh, and it has Norio Wakamoto as a shamisen-playing fish, in case the previous few sentences didn’t make you leap for a torrent already.
+Oh, and it has Norio Wakamoto as a shamisen-playing fish.

 14. Golden Boy

 This is one of the few anime from the ancient days of the 90’s whose goofy dub actually improves the show.
 But it’s not a Ghost Stories-like entity where the gag dub is its selling point and its sole reason for existing on western shores; if it were only in the original Japanese, it would still have raunchy, tasteless content coming out every single orifice, and would continue to make Kintaro’s trek across Japan simultaneous gut-busting and cringe-inducing.
 After all, in what other show would a woman’s boobs jiggle for several seconds after she stopped moving, and actually keep it from being eye-rollingly stupid?
-Until I find that out, Golden Boy will be the only boob jiggle show that I let into my Best Of list.
+Until I find that out, Golden Boy will be the only boob jiggle show that I let thoroughly entertain me.

 13. Kino’s Journey